tus/tus-resumable-upload-protocol/protocol.md

 Clients MUST use a `POST` against a well known file creation URL to request the creation of a new file resource.
 The request MUST include an `Entity-Length` header unless the streams extension is used to upload a file of unknown size.

+The client MAY supply the `Metadata` header to add additional metadata to the file creation request.
+The server MAY decide to ignore or use this information to further process the request or to reject it.

+If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the file creation request.

 Servers MUST acknowledge a successful file creation request with a `201 Created` response code and include an absolute URL for the created resource in